 Have You Decided to Become a Surrogate?

 If you’ve decided to become a surrogate, let Surrogate Parenting Services guide you through the process.
 As one of the most trusted agencies in the country, SPS has helped hundreds of women become surrogates and assisted in fulfilling the dreams of growing families for years.
-View our guidelines for surrogate mothers to find out if you fit the guidelines to become a surrogate.
+View our guidelines for surrogate mothers to find out if you fit the qualifications for the surrogacy process or view our short video down below.
 Those who hope to grow their families with the help of a surrogate can also contact us directly at (949) 397-6855 to learn more about our process.